 Submitting the following documents for assessment and being deemed competent against:

-- Workplace Assessments Tasks (completed in the workplace)
+- Workplace Assignment Tasks (completed in the workplace);

 - Answer a series of knowledge questions (completed in the workplace).

 The majority of the in-class tasks are facilitator led, however candidates with a minimum of 2 years’ experience in a supervisor position in industry could bypass the classroom training.